 Welcome to Messiah College - a Christ centered educational community committed to the intellectual, personal, and spiritual development of our students.
-Messiah seeks to prepare women and men to effectively lead and serve a global 21st century society.
+Messiah seeks to prepare women and men to effectively lead and serve a global society.
 Our educational program is designed to challenge and motivate students to develop and use their individual gifts and abilities in service to God and others.

-Messiah offers a program of 86 academic majors in the liberal and applied arts and sciences.
-All students are required to complete a core general education program and an academic major in preparation for lives of service, leadership, and reconciliation.
-In addition, we enable our students to participate in an array of experiential learning opportunities which include off-campus study at over 40 sites, internships and career-related experiences, service learning, leadership development and a college-sponsored residential program in the city of Harrisburg.
-Messiah's educators possess an extraordinary commitment to teaching and scholarship.
-Accomplished Christian scholars and experts in their disciplines, our educators are student-centered-serving as mentors to help students engage in deep learning and pursue meaningful vocations.
+Messiah offers a program of 87 academic majors in the liberal and applied arts and sciences.
+All students are required to complete a core general education program and an academic major.
+In addition, we enable our students to participate in an array of experiential learning opportunities which include off-campus study at over 40 sites, internships and career-related experiences, service learning, leadership development and guided undergraduate research.
+Messiah's educators possess a serious commitment to teaching and scholarship.
+Accomplished Christian scholars and experts in their disciplines, our educators are student-centered-serving as mentors to help students engage in deep learning and the pursuit of meaningful vocations.

 If you are interested in pursuing an educational experience that will challenge and transform, I invite you to consider Messiah College.
 Kim S. Phipps President